Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Multi-query Optimizations

 \subsection{Opt.\ 1: One single query plan}

 Our first optimization creates one single query plan by \emph{pushing the min-operator down into the leaves}.
 It thus avoids calculations when it is clear that other calculations must have lower bounds.
-The idea is simple: instead of creating one query subplan for each top set $\vec y \in \TopSet(q)$ in \autoref{alg1:line12} of \autoref{alg:basicAlgorithm}, the adapted \autoref{alg:opt1Algorithm} takes the minimum score over those top sets, for each tuple of the head variables in \autoref{alg2:line11}.
-It thus creates one single query plan. \autoref{Fig_ExampleMergedQueryPlan} shows this single plan for our running example.
+The idea is simple: Instead of creating one query subplan for each min-cut $\vec y \in \MinCuts(q)$ in \autoref{alg1:line12} of \autoref{alg:basicAlgorithm}, the adapted \autoref{alg:opt1Algorithm} takes the minimum score over those min-cuts, for each tuple of the head variables in \autoref{algDet:P:connected}.
+It thus creates one single query plan. \Figref{Fig_AllOptimizedQueryPlans}{b} shows this single plan for our running example.